How Saudi Arabia allegedly hacked Jeff Bezos through WhatsApp

 - Bezos’s relationship with Crown Prince MBS was cordial following an early encounter at a dinner with a number of leading U.S. executives in Los Angeles in April 2018.
 After the dinner, where MBS sought to drum up investment in the kingdom, they exchanged numbers, and that same day, the crown prince initiated a WhatsApp conversation with Bezos.
 (MBS has also used WhatsApp to communicate with White House adviser Jared Kushner.)

 - On May 1, 2018, about a month after the dinner, Bezos received an unexpected message from MBS with a video attachment, which featured an image of Saudi and Swedish flags overlaid with Arabic text and which appeared to be about the telecommunications industry.
-Because it arrived with an encrypted downloader, this delayed or further prevented “study of the code delivered along with the video.”
+WhatsApp’s encryption, the report said, delayed or further prevented “study of the code delivered along with the video.”
 The report did not say whether Bezos opened the file.

 - Within hours of the video file being sent, “a massive and unauthorized exfiltration of data from Bezos’s phone began, continuing and escalating for months,” according to the investigators’ analysis.
 The report said the amount of data exiting his phone increased 29,000% and that it was “highly probable” that the file was the culprit.